JTabb1213/myWebsite/README.md

 * This structure allows developers working on the website to easily swich providers for client information.
 All that has to be done is specify what provider you want in the config file.
 * I have also followed this same structure with the user authentication part of my website, more on that below.
 * To add a level of proffessionalism to my api, I have added OAS (open api spec) support, the official contract can be viewed [here](https://jtabb1213.github.io/weather/#/).
-This shows what each endpoint in the api does, what type of crud operation it performs, and the request and response formats.
+This shows what each endpoint in the api does, what type of method it performs, and the request and response formats.

 </details>